 Lenovo’s Thinkpad range of workstations is iconic.
 Plain-looking hunks of plastic that hide an almost unlimited capability.
 The strength of this range lies in the customizability.
 You could order one with a high-end GTX GPU and 64GB RAM, allowing you to play high-end games out of the office.

 You could order one with a 4TB SSD to enable you to store vast amounts of photos and videos for editing.
 The Thinkpad range is made for you to do with it what you will, and for this reason, Lenovo is the king of the best business laptops across the world.

 11. Gaming Laptops

 When it comes to having a footprint in the gaming world, for a long time, HP would have been the winner here.
-Their Omen range is smack bang in the middle of the field and offers excellent performance, awesome design, and a mid-range price tag.
+Their Omen range offer mid range alternatives to the expensive Alienware models.

 In the last five years, however, we have seen the emergence of a new gaming giant, Lenovo's brand, Legion.